 Realise when you’re in a fashion trend, and unless its contemporary, break out of it.

-Before starting a newsletter, or a subscription service, be mindful of why you are having someone signing up and what purpose will it serve.
-Ultimately, ask yourself how you plan to use that information and what benefit will you signee get?
+Before starting a newsletter or a subscription service, be mindful of why you are having someone signing up and what purpose will it serve.
+Ultimately, ask yourself how you plan to use that information and what benefit the signee will get.

 In 2016, I don’t want to know about the 2014 fall schedule.
 Information needs to be timely and relevant.
 If you’re not willing to update that information every month, be sure that the information is general enough to not easily go out-of-date.

-If your last blog post is from five years ago, or you refer to an ‘upcoming 2009 tour’, it will affect your brand’s perception of quality and impact sales.
+If your last blog post is from five years ago, or you refer to an ‘upcoming 2009 tour’, it will affect your customer’s perception of your brand’s quality and impact sales.